Meet some of the first female correctional officers

 “I can’t help but think that if I don’t succeed, I’m going to ruin it for all women,” Schneider told the AP.

-Displaying the stereotypes women faced as they took “male” jobs, the AP article described her as “slim” and “attractive.”
-Schneider started working at San Quentin after three years of experience as a group supervisor at the California Youth Authority’s Los Guilucos School for Boys and Girls.
+Schneider started working at San Quentin after three years of experience as a group supervisor at the California Youth Authority’s Los Guilicos School for Boys and Girls.

 “She qualified as a Correctional Officer.
 That means she will be expected to handle all the assignments a male officer does, including gun tower and gun rail duty and cell block supervision,” he told the AP.

-Schneider met resistance from other officers, inmates and media outlets.
+Schneider met resistance from other officers, incarcerated men and media outlets.

-According to a March 28, 1973, United Press International (UPI) news report, inmate Larrance Hand complained “in a U.S. District Court action that the women (Schneider and fellow female Correctional Officer Bonnie Briggs) made him feel romantic but prison rules barred him from showing this emotion.”
+According to a United Press International (UPI) news report in March 1973, Larrance Hand sued to have Schneider and fellow officer Bonnie Briggs removed from the prison.
+Hand, who was incarcerated, said their presence made him “feel romantic but prison rules barred him from showing this emotion.”
+His lawsuit was dismissed.

 She left the job in 1975.
-Wilma Schneider, who today is known as Wendy Woods, authored a book chronicling her experiences at San Quentin.
+Schneider, who today is known as Wendy Woods, authored a book chronicling her San Quentin experiences.

 “She was straight-up business,” said fellow Officer Joyce Thompson in a 2005 Vacaville Reporter article.
 Thompson started in 1978 and trained under Brooks.
 “She handled inmates like you tied your shoes.”